Ignyte77/Snapberry/README.md

-# Picam
+# Snapberry
-A Raspberry pi point and shoot camera with Raspberry Pi zero  2w and Arducam 64mp Owlsight (OV64A40)
+Snapberry is a Raspberry pi point and shoot camera with Raspberry Pi zero  2w and Arducam 64mp Owlsight (OV64A40)

 ![IMG-20251227-WA0000](https://github.com/user-attachments/assets/7477bae3-037d-4a5f-a002-1932d51ca378)